Three of my personal decorating pet peeves (come on, you have them too) have been solved!

 Thanks to a tweet today by Charlie from Attempting Aloha (also the CSI project), I was prompted to do a little investigating.
 Turns out making your own chalkboard paint has been whispered about online for at least a couple of years – check here (scroll down through the comments) and here!

 Today I’ve got the secret ingredient for you.
 Okay, so it’s not a secret.
 Party poopers.
 But it isn’t widely shared.
 Ready?

 Non-sanded tile grout.
 Yup.
 Powdered Grout.

-So you pretty much mix 2 tablespoons non-sanded grout with 1 cup of acrylic paint (ANY colour!).
-And voila!
+Just mix 2 tablespoons non-sanded grout with 1 cup of acrylic paint (ANY colour!)

 Now if only someone could tell me how to DIY/MYO some magnetic paint.